 The passage of the Every Student Succeeds Act (ESSA), reauthorizing the Elementary and Secondary Education Act (ESEA) in December 2015, is part of the Federal Title I funding program designed to support additional staffing and programs to meet the needs of low-income, low achieving students, and other designated students with special needs.
 Schools may apply, based upon their student demographics, for one of two types of Title I funding: Title I Schoolwide or Title I Targeted Assistance.
 Title I Schoolwide schools use federal funds for schoolwide improvement of student achievement.
 Title I Targeted Assistance schools use federal funds to help those students who meet specific program criteria.
-In 2015-16, Elmhurst Elementary School qualified for Targeted Assistance Title I funding and is therefore subject to comply with Title I program requirements.
+In 2015-16, Pierpont Elementary School did not participate in the Title I program and is therefore not subject to comply with Title I program requirements.